Suzuki Spark Plug NGK - DL 650 V-Strom 2004-2012

 Spark Plug Analysis

-Appearance of a used spark plug tells a lot about the operating conditions
+Appearance of a used spark plug tells a lot about the operating

 of the engine and the plug.
-Thus the analysis of a plug plays an important
+Thus the analysis of a plug plays

 role in the maintenance of a car.